Abdiasarsene/Mapping_and_Evolution_of_Circular_Business_Models/README.md

-# Circular Business Models Analysis
+# 📕💻Circular Business Models Analysis

   The circular economy is increasingly cited as a necessary transition to promote sustainability and reduce economic dependence on finite resources (Geissdoerfer et al., 2017;